Community resources for COVID-19

 JustUs Health continues to monitor the impact of the Novel Coronavirus (COVID-19).
-Our staff will continue to work remotely to maintain social distancing through July 31.
-We are able to provide 100 percent of our services through phone, fax, mail, email and online meeting tools throughout this time.
-This site also includes links and the latest information about how COVID-19 is affecting programs and services throughout the community.
+Our staff will continue to work remotely to maintain social distancing through October 31.
+We are able to provide our services through phone, fax, mail, email and online meeting tools throughout this time.
+This page includes helpful links and the latest information about how COVID-19 is affecting our community and resources that are available to you.

 If you are in a medical emergency, please call 911.
 If you are in need of immediate emotional support please contact the National Suicide Prevention Lifeline at 1-800-273-8255.